ousawack/crud-mern-project/README.md

 # CRUD MERN project
-A CRUD application built with MERN stack.
+A friends' CRUD application where the user is able to add new friends, delete them from the database or update their age.
+This application has been built by implemeting ReactJS, NodeJS, Express and MongoDB.